Accounting Glossary

 Nominal Ledger

-Another term for the general ledger, where all financial transactions of a business are recorded.
+Another term for the general ledger is where all financial transactions of a business are recorded.

 Operating Costs